113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 ```
 ibmcloud sl vlan list -d dal09 --sortby number
 ```
+{: codeblock}

-This commands lists all vlans on current account filtering by datacenter equals to `dal09`, and sort them by vlan number.
+This commands lists all VLANs on current account, and filtering by datacenter that equals to `dal09`, and sorts them by VLAN number.

 ## ibmcloud sl vlan options
 {: #sl_vlan_options}